espressif/esp-iot-bridge/components/iot_bridge/User_Guide.md

 ### <span id = "web">7.1 Configure Network on Web Page</span>

-After the PC or MCU connects to the hotspot from the ESP-IOT-Bridge device and obtains the IP address successfully, it can configure the network on the web page by accessing the gateway IP.
+After the PC or MCU connects to the hotspot from the ESP-IoT-Bridge device and obtains the IP address successfully, it can configure the network on the web page by accessing the gateway IP.

 <img src="./doc/_static/web_server_en.png" alt="web_server" style="zoom: 67%;" />